HaiyangXu/trunkclub.github.io/source/_posts/2014-04-30-open-sourcing-our-code-style-guide.markdown

 > All code in the codebase should look like a single person typed it, no matter how many people contribute.

-No doubt a idealistic goal, a couple of things are needed to achieve this:
+No doubt an idealistic goal, a couple of things are needed to achieve this:

 - A well promoted style guide
 - Something to aspire to (_Error:_ Maximum call stack size exceeded.)